tvtaerum/cGANs_housekeeping/README.md

         - changing number of iterations due to memory issues
         - adding label to the pictures

-### 1.  what is one way to recover from poor learning rates and/or slopes:
+### 1.  is there an automatic way to recover from "mode collapse" when learning rates or slopes are reasonable?:
-As many experts in GAN will point out, setting learning rates and slopes are an art as much as a science.
+Even with reasonable learning rates and slopes, convergence can slide to "mode collapse" and require a complete manual restart.
 The stream provides one way of giving intial estimates second and third opportunities in its slide towards convergence.
 While I can provide no theoretical basis for the process, it works more often than not.
 ```
 			if (d_loss1 < 0.001 or d_loss1 > 2.0) and ijSave > 0:
-				nTryAgains+=1
-				nTripsOnSameSavedWts+=1
-				print("LOADING d_model",j+1," from ",ijSave)
+				print("RELOADING d_model weights",j+1," from ",ijSave)
 				d_model.set_weights(d_trainable_weights)
 			if (d_loss2 < 0.001 or d_loss2 > 2.0) and ijSave > 0:
-				nTryAgains+=1
-				nTripsOnSameSavedWts+=1
-				print("LOADING g_model",j+1," from ",ijSave)
+				print("RELOADING g_model weights",j+1," from ",ijSave)
 				g_model.set_weights(g_trainable_weights)
 			if (g_loss < 0.010 or g_loss > 4.50) and ijSave > 0:
-				nTryAgains+=1
-				nTripsOnSameSavedWts+=1
-				print("LOADING gan_models",j+1," from ",ijSave)
+				print("RELOADING gan_models weights",j+1," from ",ijSave)
 				gan_model.set_weights(gan_trainable_weights)
 ```